Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 Started to do stacks since I think I don't get the monotomic stuff intutivly.
 Going to knock out a couple of problems today.
 Did a stack medium problem that was super simple.
 Did verify preorder traversal problem.

+## Day 33: 10/21/25: Did Easy Today; Lazy
+I was not feeling leetcode at all today I just did one easy stack problem regarding multiplying or something like that.
+It was Baseball-game leetcode; just use a stack and perform operations as you see them.